-gGastroⓇ EHR Software by Modernizing MedicineⓇ is a fully integrated Electronic Medical Records (EMR) software designed just for gastroenterologists.
-This gastroenterology EHR software unifies the features of an El...Learn More
+gGastroⓇ EHR Software by Modernizing MedicineⓇ is a fully integrated Electronic Medical Records (EMR) Software designed just for gastroenterologists.
+This gastroenterology EHR software unifies the features of an Electr... read more

-Medical Lab EMR or Lab Information System (LIS) software has been designed specifically for medical laboratories to help them overcome some very common issues like human error, slow turnaround time of test results and a lack of needed chemicals etc. These really small issues can badly affect Return on Investment (ROI) and patient satisfaction.
+Medical Lab EHR or Lab Information System (LIS) software has been designed specifically for medical laboratories to help them overcome some very common issues like human error, a slow turnaround time of test results and a lack of needed chemicals, etc. These really small issues can badly affect Return on Investment (ROI) and patient satisfaction.

-Many of the Electronic Medical Records (EMR) software and Practice Management (PM) software solutions incorporate Medical Lab software within their systems to ensure smooth flow of information between labs, patients and medical practices.
+Many of the Electronic Medical Records (EMR) software and Practice Management (PM) software solutions incorporate Medical Lab software within their systems to ensure the smooth flow of information between labs, patients, and medical practices.
 These systems work as the main data storage for lab results and inventory reports.

-Medical Lab EMR software assists medical practices, clinics and independent labs to handle daily operations of the laboratories.
-These software systems decrease workload of the staff significantly by providing inventory management skills for chemicals, lab instruments and equipment, securely transferring data to and from other EMR software, reducing errors in test results.
+Medical Lab EMR software assists medical practices, clinics, and independent labs to handle the daily operations of the laboratories.
+These software systems decrease the workload of the staff significantly by providing inventory management skills for chemicals, lab instruments, and equipment, securely transferring data to and from other EMR software, reducing errors in test results.

 Medical Lab Electronic Health Records (EHR) software can also be incorporated with billing and patient portal web and mobile applications.

 Medical Lab software should have data searching capabilities.
-This saves a lot of time when searching for patient test results and checking availability of certain items including test tubes, chemicals, syringes etc.
+This saves a lot of time when searching for patient test results and checking the availability of certain items including test tubes, chemicals, syringes, etc.